Published Invalid Date

 Visit the Museum of Latin American Art

 Long Beach holds the only museum in the US dedicated to modern and contemporary Latin American art.
 Tickets are $15 for adults and the museum is open 11 AM–5 PM, Wednesday through Sunday.
-Peruse the fantastic works of modern Latinx artists, including the sculptural, 3D, and illusionary works in their new exhibit: “Abstract Art Beyond the Frame.”
+Peruse the fantastic works of modern Latinx artists.

 Where: 628 Alamitos Avenue, Long Beach